bdudok/LNCM-lib/README.md

 # See also from the lab:

 ## Recorder
-Scripts for controlling cameras and acquisition https://github.com/bdudok/Recorder.git
+Apps for controlling cameras and acquisition https://github.com/bdudok/Recorder.git

 ## Treadmill control